ve2ddz/hamqsler/readme.md

 # HamQSLer
-forked from the project of [Jim Orcheson](https://github.com/jimorc)
+Forked from the project of [Jim Orcheson](https://github.com/jimorc)